-April Fools’ Day: A Brief History
+April Fools’ Day: A Brief Historical Overview

 Although April Fools’ Day, also referred to as All Fools’ Day, has been celebrated for several centuries by different cultures its exact origins remain a mystery to this very day.